YinanFeng/studentHub/README.md

 ### About Project
 ##### Backend
-Backend consists of 3 microservices and a Eureka.
+This is a spring-cloud project, and consists of 3 microservices and Eureka.

+Start ***Eureka*** first, which works as a register-center.
+Then start ***StduentChat, MentorChat, MatchCenter*** in any order.
+But you may need to wait for a few minutes enable the microservices connect and communicate with each other.

+- Eureka: Used for register all microservice.
 - StduentChat: This microservice provide chat service on student side.
 It use netty to connect with the frontend by WebSocket.
 Also, it applies feignClient to consume other service.
-- MentorChat: This microservice is similiar with studentChat but provide the service on mentor side
+- MentorChat: It is similiar with studentChat but provide the service on mentor side
 - MatchCenter: This microservice provide service to deal with logic.
-- Eureka: Used for register all microservice.

 ##### Frontend
 Frontend is a React project.
 It use storybook to do UI management and use webpack to bundle JavaScript files.
 Also, the project support hot reload.

----
-### Frontend Scripts
+###### Scripts

 ```
 cd <project-name>